 I love hiking, and often climb mountains, either with the charity Concern or with UL Outdoor Pursuits Club.
 I am a tech addict, constantly on my phone, and I also love tea way too much.
 While I was studying for my Applied Physics degree in UL I helped to set up a Tea Appreciation Society!

-Making crystals from amino acids (building blocks of biology) and pressing them to generate electricity.
+My Work: Making crystals from amino acids (building blocks of biology) and pressing them to generate electricity.

 We use sensors every day all the time- phones, cars, video games and computers all need to detect movements, and then generate electricity in response to that movement- like a Wii remote telling the TV where you’ve moved the controller to.
 One type of sensor is known as a piezo-electric sensor.
 Piezo is a Greek word meaning ‘to press’, so piezoelectricity is electricity that is made by pressing, squeezing, or bending certain materials.